nopSolutions/nopCommerce-Docs/en/developer/tutorials/appsettings-json-file.md

 * **CdnUrl** This setting expects a string value.
 You can set the CDN URL used for TagHelpers (by default **`null`**).
 * **CacheDirectory** This setting expects a string value.
 Sets the directory where assets will be stored if **EnableDiskCache** is **`true`** (by default **`{ContentRootPath}\\wwwroot\\bundles`**).
 * **AllowEmptyBundle** This setting expects a boolean value.
 You can set whether the empty bundle is allowed to generate instead of throwing an exception (by default **`true`**).
-* **HttpsCompression** This setting expects a integer value.
+* **HttpsCompression** This setting expects an integer value.
 You can set a value Indicating if files should be compressed for HTTPS requests when the Response Compression middleware is available.
 The default value is **`2`**.
 You can choose one of the implementations:
   * **1** - Opts out of compression over HTTPS.
   * **2** - Opts into compression over HTTPS.
     >[!NOTE]